ma-rc-in/Payroll-app/README.md

 # About the project

 This app provides a set of tools that can be used to manage payrolls for employees.
-Using the app a user can create a list of employees that can be saved to a file, and retreive the list from the file using a separate form included within the app a basic representation of a bank account and its services for an individual.
-Users can open three different types of accounts, make withdrawals, transfers, deposits, etc.
+Using the app a user can create a list of employees that can be saved to a file,  retreive the list from the file and ultimately generate a payment for an employee using a separate form included within the app.

 ## Getting Started